AndyIbanez/andyibanez-com/content/posts/understanding-property-wrappers-swift.md

 print(myFullName.lastName) // prints "IBANEZ"
 ```

-First, we create our `ConfigurableCapitalization` property wrapped, which contains an `enum` that lets us specify the capitalization of a String.
+First, we create our `ConfigurableCapitalization` property wrapper, which contains an `enum` that lets us specify the capitalization of a String.
 In the setter of the `wrappedValue`, we instruct the code to store the property in any of the specified capitalization types.

 Then we created a `FullName` object that will store a `firstName` as a `capitalized` string (it will capitalize the first letter of each word), and the last name as an `uppercased` string.